Fmstrat/plex-db-sync/README.md

 # plex-db-sync
 Synchronizes the database watched status between two Plex servers.
-This inlcudes watched times, and works for all users on the system without the need for tokens.
+This includes watched times, and works for all users on the system without the need for tokens.

 ## Usage
 To use the script, you will need to be able to access the databases of both Plex servers from one place.
 This can be done with programs like `sshfs`.
 For instance, you could run the script like this: